 We take pride in advancing the cause of minority contractors and workers.
 Whether you are an established business, new business, a developer seeking qualified workforce, construction worker or skilled laborer, you have come to the right place.
 You are invited to become a member.

 MCC's commitment centers around advancing and supporting ethnic workers, union/non-union, contractors, developers and project owners state-wide.
 We have an obligation to identify and rectify challenges in the construction industry.
-Our goal is to build bridges between project owners, construction managers, general contractors, minority owned businesses and the construction workforce.
+Our goal is to build bridges between project owners, construction managers, general contractors, Minority-Owned businesses and the construction workforce.
 MCC will work with our members in growing their business, growing a professional profile, and advocating in the construction field.
 You are a part of an association with many voices who can speak as one strength.

 What can we